|Court:||United States District Court for the Northern District of California|

 |Class Period:||02/28/2020 - 08/18/2020|

-Throughout the Class Period, Defendants made materially false and misleading statements regarding the durability and efficacy data for BioMarin’s gene therapy treatment for hemophilia A, Valrox (valoctocogene roxaparvovec), and the likelihood that the Company’s December 23, 2019 Biologics License Application (BLA) would be approved by the FDA by August 21, 2020 on the basis of preliminary Phase 3 trial data.
-Despite that initial Phase 3 trial data submitted to the FDA showed potential issues with the long-term effectiveness of the drug due to a decline in Factor VIII levels in patients over time, BioMarin assured investors that it was “pretty impressive data” that showed “phenomenal hemostatic efficacy,” and that investors should not be concerned that it would negatively impact the FDA approval process, which was “going quite well” with a “high likelihood of approval” and would allow the drug to “launch in the second half of” 2020.
+Throughout the Class Period, Defendants made materially false and misleading statements regarding the likelihood that the Company’s December 23, 2019 Biologics License Application (BLA) would be approved by the FDA by August 21, 2020 on the basis of preliminary Phase 3 trial data.
+Defendants knew of the FDA’s concerns that the initial Phase 3 trial data showed potential issues with the long-term effectiveness of the drug due to a decline in Factor VIII levels in patients over time.
+According to Defendants’ own subsequent admissions, Defendants had no dialogue whatsoever with the FDA from mid-April 2020 to June 2020, at which point Defendants learned that a facility inspection—required for FDA approval—would not occur prior to August 21, 2020.
+Despite this knowledge, BioMarin assured investors that the FDA approval process was “going quite well,” that the FDA had been “quite collaborative” and in a “mesh” with Defendants, and that the drug would “launch in the second half of” 2020.

 The truth emerged on August 19, 2020, when BioMarin announced that the Company had received a Complete Response Letter from the FDA, which included the FDA’s concerns about the initial Phase 3 data’s indication of a declining durability of effect.
 BioMarin disclosed that the FDA declined to approve the BLA and would require that BioMarin complete its Phase 3 trial and submit two-year follow-up safety and efficacy data on all participants before any possible approval.
 Accordingly, FDA approval of BioMarin’s BLA for Valrox cannot happen until at least 2022.
 In response to these disclosures, BioMarin’s stock price dropped $41.82 per share, or 35.28%, to close at $76.72 per share on August 19, 2020.